 Planning a Trip to Anguilla: What the Weather Really Means

 The choice of when to visit Anguilla ultimately depends on three variables: weather tolerance, budget flexibility, and appetite for crowds.
-Travelers seeking guaranteed dry sunshine and cultural events prefer the winter high season.
+Travelers seeking reliable dry sunshine and cultural events prefer the winter high season.
 Those willing to accept occasional rain in exchange for lower accommodation rates and emptier beaches favor the shoulder and low seasons.

 The Dry Season: December Through April